Parsa-Rajabi/CIS-100/docs/syllabus.md

 The [UFV calendar description](https://www.ufv.ca/calendar/current/CourseDescriptions) of this course is:

-> This course covers understanding, application, and advanced skill development in spreadsheets, databases, presentation software, and word-processing, integrated with an introduction to Management Information Systems (MIS).
-Emphasis is on problem solving and integration of software applications within a MIS context.
+> Hands-on approach to learning the basics of operating systems, file management, knowledge management, cloud computing, and communications technology.
+Learn software skills relevant to student success in other courses, such as word processing, presentations, spreadsheets, and graphics.
 >
-> Note: This course is offered as CIS 110 and BUS 160.
-Students may take only one of these for credit.
->
 > Prerequisite(s): None.
-It is recommended that students are competent in computer skills
+It is recommended that students are competent in computer skills.
 > Corequisite(s): None.
 > Pre- or corequisite(s): None.